nwmn/qsu/README.txt

-Working draft of QSU website.
-To be hosted through GitHub w/ purchase of domain name.
+Files for QSU website.
+Currently hosted using GitHub & Cloudfare.

 Credits: